MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 - Additional fields may also be specified

 <img src="../images/media/image25.jpeg" style="width:100%;height:auto;" />

-This is an example of a simple CITATION.cff file.
-Source: [GitHub](https://github.com/)
+Simple CITATION.cff file [Screenshot] GitHub (https://github.com/) (external link)

+At a minimum, most datasets require that you list the data's producers, the name of the archive hosting the data, dataset name, the dataset date, and the DOI when citing data.

 ---

-Most datasets require (at a minimum) that you list the data’s producers, name of the archive hosting the data, dataset name, dataset date, and DOI when citing data.

 ### Citing Open Data: Examples

 **Example from a NASA Distributed Active Archive Center (DAAC)**

-Matthew Rodell and Hiroko Kato Beaudoing, NASA/GSFC/HSL (08.16.2007), GLDAS CLM Land Surface Model L4 3 Hourly 1.0 x 1.0 degree Subsetted,version 001, Greenbelt, Maryland, USA:Goddard Earth Sciences Data and Information Services Center (GES DISC), Accessed on July 12th, 2018 at doi:10.5067/83NO2QDLG6M0
+Matthew Rodell and Hiroko Kato Beaudoing, NASA/GSFC/HSL (08.16.2007), GLDAS CLM Land Surface Model L4 3 Hourly 1.0 x 1.0 degree Subsetted, version 001, Greenbelt, Maryland, USA:Goddard Earth Sciences Data and Information Services Center (GES DISC), Accessed on July 12th, 2018 at doi:10.5067/83NO2QDLG6M0

 **Example from NASA Planetary Data System (PDS)**